Anakin2555/DecomposeWHAR/README.md

 # DecomposeWHAR
-The official code for the AAAI 2025 paper😍, titled "Decomposing and Fusing Intra- and Inter-Sensor Spatio-Temporal Signals for Multi-Sensor Wearable Human Activity Recognition."
+The official code for the AAAI 2025😍 paper, titled "Decomposing and Fusing Intra- and Inter-Sensor Spatio-Temporal Signals for Multi-Sensor Wearable Human Activity Recognition."

-# Model Overview
+## 🗺️ Model Overview
 ![](model.png)